pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ## Promising Features

 There are few really impressive traits about Promises that you need to master.
-Trust me, with great power comes greater responsibility.
-You'll save yourself from lot of hassle when you understand these traits.
+Trust me, with great power, comes greater responsibility.
+You'll save yourself from a lot of hassle when you understand these traits.

 ### Immutable and Re-Usable